multimodalAI/multimodal-ai-hugo-group/content/authors/donghwan-shin/_index.md

 ---
 # Display name
-title: Zhixiang Chen
+title: Donghwan Shin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lecturer in Machine Learning, School of Computer Science
+role: Lecturer in Testing, School of Computer Science

 # Order that this section appears on the page.
-weight: 50
+weight: 30

 # Organizations/Affiliations
 organizations: